IHE/QRPH.CCG/input/pagecontent/CCG_v1_actor.md

     activities carried out during the processing of the iterative loop (2), along with appropriate audit log records.

-The content specifications related to care context and related to person-centric health data are defined in Volume-3 of the IHE CCG Profile, as are the calling conventions and data inputs for the QRPH-64:
+The base content specifications related to care context and related to person-centric health data are defined in Volume-3 of the IHE CCG Profile, as are the calling conventions and data inputs for the QRPH-64:
-Apply Guideline transaction.
-An implementing jurisdiction (via its relevant IHE Deployment Committee) may contextualize these specifications and, where applicable, such contextualizations are documented in Volume-4 of this IHE Profile.
-A Guideline Performer SHALL support either the content specifications defined in Volume-3 or an alternate specification defined in Volume-4.
+Apply Guideline transaction and the normative Resulting Data from the processing of the transaction response.
+One or more alternate content specifications may be documented in Volume-4.
+A Guideline Performer actor SHALL declare the content model option to which it adheres.

 ### Guideline Engine